citp/privacy-policy-historical/e/ep/epr/eprize.net.md

-> *The following text is extracted and transformed from the eprize.net privacy policy that was archived on 2010-01-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100114023822id_/http%3A//eprize.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the eprize.net privacy policy that was archived on 2010-11-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101122134607id_/http%3A//eprize.com/privacy-policy) for the most accurate reproduction.*

-# Interactive Promotions Brand Marketing by ePrize: Privacy Policy
+# Interactive Promotions Brand Marketing by ePrize

 #### ePrize, LLC Privacy Policy (last revised: October 27, 2008)